mabrek/mabrek.github.io/_drafts/kaggle-forecasting-competition.md

 To validate model quality I implemented time-based cross-validation as described in [Forecasting: principles and practice](https://www.otexts.org/fpp/2/5)

-Visualization helped a lot in identifying features and sources of errors.
+Interactive visualization helped a lot in identifying features and sources of errors.

 ![store forecast with error]({{ site.url }}/img/kaggle-forecasting.png)